-Sports drinks will provide you with carbohydrates for energy and minerals to replace lost electrolytes from sweating.
+Sports drinks will provide you with carbohydrates for energy and minerals to replace lost electrolytes from sweating when you swim.
 Gatorade and Powerade are good options for sports drinks (but avoid the low-calorie types).

 If those drinks aren’t available, look for drinks that provide the following per every 8 ounces (~250ml): 14 grams carbohydrates, 28mg potassium, and 100mg sodium.
 Look that the carbohydrates are from sources such as glucose, sucrose, and/or fructose, as your body quickly absorbs these.

 Also, avoid carbonated ‘sports drinks’ and energy drinks- these aren’t ideal and will most likely upset your stomach and cause a crash in energy during your workout.